 2006 Jeep Wrangler Rubicon 4.0L

 This is an uncontrollable shaking of the front end.
 Now I am not talking about a little vibration.
 This literally feels like the entire front end is starting to detach from the vehicle.
-This is a SEVERE vibration that occurs after hitting a small bump or pot hole in the road.
+This is a SEVERE vibration that occurs after hitting a small bump or pothole on the road.
 The first time I felt this “death wobble” I could not believe it.
 It was so bad I was mortified.
 This violent shaking did not stop until the vehicle slowed down to under 10 MPH or almost a complete stop.
 For this problem to start, the vehicle must be traveling at speeds in excess of 35 mph.
 The moment the vehicle hits a bump in the road, the shaking begins.
 It starts with the normal suspension “jounce” but from there, it actually gets worse and starts to amplify and does not stop until the vehicle just about comes to a complete stop.

-Check the Steering and Suspension Components
+Checking the Steering and Suspension Components

 Jeep TSB 02-003-10